Affirm/affirm-merchant-sdk-android/NEW_VCN_FLOW.md

     Affirm.startNewVcnCheckoutFlow(MainActivity.this, checkoutModel());
 ```

-- We also provide an API to open the vcn display page directly (the prerequisite is that the checkout has a cache and has not expired)
+- We also provide an API to open the vcn display page directly (the prerequisite is that the checkout has a cache)
 Also you must include the checkout object, we can edit the checkout on the vcn display page.
 ```
-    if (Affirm.existCachedCard(getApplicationContext())) {
+    if (Affirm.existCachedCard()) {
         Affirm.startVcnDisplay(MainActivity.this, checkoutModel());
     }
 ```